 Protect Your Home and Prevent Further Damage

-The front range is a great place to call home.
+The Front Range is a great place to call home.
 Residents have access to some of the best hiking trails, ski slopes, and national parks in the nation.
-However, homeowners also have to deal with year-round storms that can cause significant damage to their roofs.
+However, they also have to deal with year-round storms that can cause significant damage to their roofs.
 If you’re dealing with roof water damage to your Colorado or Wyoming home, Stone Creek Roofing can help.

-After a strong windstorm, hailstorm, thunderstorm, or snowstorm, you might notice water damage to your roof.
+After a storm, you might notice water damage to your roof.
 Though water damage is most often associated with heavy rain, strong winds and debris can damage your shingles and give water an entry point into your home.
 Hail, rainfall, and ice dams can also lift and remove shingles, allowing water to leak into roof sheathing and ceilings.

-Sometimes it can be difficult to notice water damage, especially if there aren’t visible signs in your home.
-However, some telltale signs of water damage include:
+It can be difficult to detect water damage, especially if there aren’t visible signs in your home.
+Some indicators of water damage include:

-- Missing or cracked shingles: You can examine the exterior of your house to determine if there are missing, curled, or cracked shingles on your roof.
-Shingles are your roof’s barrier against water, so damaged shingles indicate that you may have water damage.
+- Missing or cracked shingles: Check the perimeter of your house for any missing, curled, or cracked shingles on your roof.
+Shingles are your roof’s barrier against water, so ruined ones may indicate water damage.

 - Sagging soffits: Rotting wood sags under pressure.
-If you notice that your once straight soffits are now sagging, you may have sustained water damage from ice dams in your gutters, damaged shingles, or faulty flashing.
+If you notice that your soffits are sagging, your roof may have sustained water damage from ice dams, damaged shingles, or faulty flashing.